brianpatman/conference-notes/accessibility_notes.md

 # Making a Real Life Website Accessible
 In this section we will be coding a website that's actually currently inaccessible

-## Lesson 9: Inaccessible Website Overview
+## Lesson 11: Inaccessible Website Overview
 - First problem: No outline on focused elements
 - Second problem: Google Maps Iframe has no title, so screen readers will skip it
 - ~Buttons here, but these are links that are styled as buttons.
 Don't do this~

-> **Brian's Note:** Respectfully, I disagree.
+> **Personal Note:** Respectfully, I disagree.
 As long as links point to other pages,
 > and buttons do something on the page, I think we can definitely style a link
 > as a button.
 It's way better than setting up a button element that's hacked
 > to send users to another page